matthias-prangl/hsro-inf-kp.github.io/README.md

 `fopen` returns a pointer to a `FILE` if the file could be opened, otherwise a null pointer is returned.

 Rust does not allow any kind of null pointer.
-It isn't even allowed to declare a variable and not initialize it.
+It isn't even allowed to use a possibly uninitialized value.
 So how does Rust handle functions that may or may not return a value?
 The answer is the `Option` type.
 An `Option` is defined as follows: